 Option (ii) requires the superintendent to make a determination, based on the evaluation, that the child is achieving an “adequate level of educational growth and progress.”
 While this determination is subjective, most superintendents are fair and reasonable.

 There are no “state-approved” evaluators or requirements for evaluators.
 Any person who has a valid teacher’s license from any state or a master’s degree or higher in an academic discipline may write a letter of evaluation.
 However, the superintendent still has the right to determine whether the evaluation letter constitutes adequate proof of progress.

 For more information on choosing an evaluator, see Choosing an Evaluator.

 Evaluations vary depending on the evaluator.
 Some include testing, some use portfolios, and others may use a combination.
 Most include an interview (or conversation) with the student.
 The evaluator will write a letter attesting to the “educational progress” of your child.
 Most evaluators are looking for what your child has accomplished rather than what they have not done.
 They recognize that an education extends beyond the workbooks.

 The law does not define what subjects should be covered in the evidence of progress; however, some nationally normed standardized tests cover only math and language arts and as those tests are acceptable under option (i), they may be the only subjects required.

 As a result, most school divisions have come to request evidence of progress in only these two subject areas regardless of whether you choose option (i) or (ii).
 Since subjects are not specified in the law, superintendents could ask for evidence in other subject areas if you choose option (ii).

 You may wish to contact experienced local homeschoolers to determine what is commonly accepted in your school division.

 Portfolios can be very simple or as elaborate as you choose.
 It does not have to be a daily record.
-It does need to include examples from the beginning, middle and end of the year.
+It should include examples from the beginning, middle, and end of the year.